Looking for an easy meal or snack? Vegetable Tartines combine seasonal fresh vegetables with savory ricotta spread and a touch of honey.

 - MIX THE RICOTTA: mix the ricotta cheese with dill, garlic, salt and pepper.

 - ASSEMBLE THE TARTINES: Spread the ricotta mixture evenly over the toast.
 Drain the carrots and radishes and layer over ricotta.
-Top with pea shoots (micro greens) and drizzle honey over top
+Top with pea shoots (micro greens) and drizzle honey over top.

-Variations
+Variations and Substitutions

 - BREAD: a crunchy crust is a must!
 We like homemade sourdough bread, Italian bread, country bread, or even a crunchy French baguette

 - VEGETABLE TARTINE TOPPINGS: fresh, local veggies are our favorite.
-You can also use tomatoes, asparagus, fresh basil
+You can use tomatoes, asparagus, fresh basil

 - SWEET TARTINE TOPPINGS: keep the cheese, top with strawberries, figs, peaches, or honeydew melon.
 Add a drizzle of honey or balsamic glaze